-Community investment
+Community Investment

-The companies care about the community and encourage the employees to participate in charity events to help people in need.
+The companies care about the community and encourage the employees to participate in charity events with a focus to help people in need such as elderly and youngsters.
+In addition, the Group made donations to non-profit organizations with HK\$25,000 to support their charity work during the reporting period.